jihoonkim/DataMed-Admixture/README.md

 ### Run

-Provide your data in plink (cohortname.ped and cohortname.map) format and run the following command to call admixture and diversity score from the Hapmap3 refernce.
+Provide your data in plink (cohortname.ped and cohortname.map) format and run the following command to call admixture and diversity score from the Hapmap3 reference.

 ```bash
 export MY_LOCAL_DIR="/usr/john/mydata"